AntaresMugisho/PyBladeDocs/docs/3-getting-started.md

    With PyBlade’s LiveBlade integration, you can create reusable components that can be updated dynamically—without requiring server-side rendering.
 This is ideal for situations where you want to reduce the load on your server or make your frontend more interactive.
 You can start by learning how to create inline components and use the `@props` directive to pass data to components seamlessly.

 #### 3. **Boost Productivity with Editor Extensions**
    PyBlade makes your development experience even better with editor extensions for popular IDEs like VSCode, Sublime Text, and JetBrains.
-These extensions bring intelligent code completion, snippets, syntax highlighting, and more to `.pyblade` files.
+These extensions bring intelligent code completion, snippets, syntax highlighting, and more to `.html` files.
 This ensures you can write PyBlade templates with ease and confidence, reducing the time spent on looking up syntax and improving your overall workflow.

 Once you have a good grasp of the basics, you’ll be able to fully leverage the power of PyBlade to create beautiful, dynamic templates that integrate seamlessly with your Django or Flask backend.
 So, get ready to explore the power of PyBlade’s directives, and start building more efficient and maintainable web applications today!